pymc-devs/pytensor/doc/tutorial/debug_faq.rst

     # input which will be of shape (5,10)
     x  = at.matrix('x')
-    # provide Pytensor with a default test-value
+    # provide PyTensor with a default test-value
     #x.tag.test_value = np.random.random((5, 10))

     # transform the shared variable in some way.
-Pytensor does not
+PyTensor does not
     # know off hand that the matrix func_of_W1 has shape (20, 10)
     func_of_W1 = W1.dimshuffle(2, 0, 1).flatten(2).T